 - Here are all of the other tools and resources I use to run my online business.

-Each deliverable needs to be tied to a very specific deadline, which helps you remain accountable for your own deliverable.
+Regardless, each deliverable needs to be tied to a very specific deadline, which helps you remain accountable for your own deliverable.
 If you miss on the deadline, you're on the hook for why you didn't deliver on time.

 If you don't know what needs to happen in order to reach your goal, do not make excuses.
 It's your responsibility (and yours alone) to become a master problem-solver if you want to be successful in business.
 You need to do the research, find creative solutions, learn from other more experienced experts and be the master of your own destiny.